ministryofjustice/technical-guidance/standards/reserving-infrastructure-capacity.md

-Non-production **infrastructure that is too difficult (or costly) to make able to be switched off out of hours may be considered for reservation** if it is expected to be required long term, .
+Non-production **infrastructure that is too difficult (or costly) to make able to be switched off out of hours may be considered for reservation** if it is expected to be required long term.

 ### Don't use reserved instances to guarantee capacity